videbar/kobo-highlights/README.md

 containing the possible annotations that were made about the highlighted text.

 Note that Kobo highlights by default only imports new bookmarks to the markdown database.
-To determine if a bookmark is already in the database, Kobo highlights reads the plain text inside every block quote in every file that could follow the filename convention.
-This has the following consequences:
+To determine if a bookmark is already in the database, Kobo highlights creates a hidden JSON file inside the markdown directory.
+Inside this hidden file Kobo Highlights stores the IDs of the bookmarks that have already been imported.
+This means that even if you modify the markdown files (or even delete the completely), Kobo Highlights will  remember that bookmarks that you had imported and they will not be considered new.

-* Because only the plain text in the block quotes is read, you can add emphasis indicators (`**`, `*`, `__`, and `_`) to the highlighted text and Kobo highlights won't notice.

-* Because Kobo highlights only looks at the highlighted text, but not at the annotations, you can modify the annotation text as you please and Kobo highlights won't notice.